-A Request for Applications (RFA) for the TL1 program was released on February 7, 2017 with a deadline of April 14, 2017 and an appointment start date of July 1, 2017.
+A Request for Applications (RFA) for the TL1 program was released on September 18, 2017 with a deadline of November 10, 2017 and a tentative appointment start date of March 1, 2018.
 The RFA can be found here, and has been distributed throughout departments in the Feinberg School of Medicine and external universities.

 Northwestern University and the TL1 program are committed to identifying and implementing ways to create and support a diverse and inclusive campus community.
 As the TL1 strives for diversity of scientific discipline, we also strive for a community of fellows and mentors from different backgrounds and perspectives to engage in a mutual exchange of ideas and experiences.
 Those belonging to groups that have been traditionally underrepresented in research education and training (e.g., certain racial and ethnic minorities and individuals with disabilities) are strongly encouraged to apply to this program.

 - Applicants must be either 1) a clinical postdoctoral fellow pursuing training in child and adolescent health who desires to complement their clinical insight with research skills learned from mentors with diverse backgrounds, or 2) PhD postdoctoral scholars from engineering and basic, scientific disciplines (possible areas of research include: bioengineering, informatics, population science, health services research, materials science, operations research, imaging, signal processing and analysis, gaming theory, and communication disorders) who desire to apply their discipline to a project in child and adolescent health.